banner

 Accommodation#

-Search for Key Shops near the School#
+Search for Key Shops Near the School#

-After Going to Japan#
+After Arriving in Japan#

 Residence Card#

-SIM Card, Bank Account#
+Phone Card, Bank Card#

-I prepared in advance and applied online.
+I had prepared for this in advance, and it can be done online.

 Amazon#